 Winner by 10%

-Dropbox rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17770 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "Is your company invested in your career growth?".
+Dropbox rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17779 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do Your Company Leaders Do What They Should to Retain You as an Employee?" and "Is your company invested in your career growth?".

 Dropbox tied with Google on Compensation Culture Ratings vs Google Ratings based on looking at 12767 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you satisfied with your Benefits?" and "How often do you get a raise?".
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your stock/equity compensation?".

 Dropbox rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11322 ratings from employees of the two companies.
 Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Does Your Boss Hurt Your Company Culture?".

 Dropbox rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11669 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "What % of the time are you bored at work?".
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What needs to change to make the company culture better?".

-Dropbox rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13254 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What makes you most happy at work?" and "What would you most like to see improved at your company?".
+Dropbox rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13265 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "How confident are you about the future success of your company?".